 A borrower may submit a loan forgiveness application any time on or before the maturity date of the loan—including before the end of the covered period—if the borrower has used all of the loan proceeds for which the borrower is requesting forgiveness.
 However, if the borrower does not apply for loan forgiveness within 10 months after the last day of the covered period, the PPP loan is no longer deferred, and the borrower must begin paying principal and interest monthly.

-For PPP Loan amounts greater than $50,000, eligible borrowers can use the PPP Loan Forgiveness Application Form 3508EZ through the ANB Bank online portal.
+For PPP Loan amounts greater than $150,000, eligible borrowers can use the PPP Loan Forgiveness Application Form 3508EZ through the ANB Bank online portal.
 Form 3508EZ requires fewer calculations and less documentation for eligible borrowers than the full PPP Loan Forgiveness Application Form 3508.
 ANB Bank’s online application will guide borrowers through completing the required forms.
-Use the Checklist for Using SBA Form 3508EZ to determine if you are eligible to use the EZ form.

 Borrowers who can document that 100% of their PPP loan amount for which they seek forgiveness was spent on eligible payroll costs do not need to detail or otherwise provide documentation of nonpayroll costs.
 However, these borrowers have the option to detail and provide documentation of nonpayroll costs if they so choose.